 What is special about this series?

-Imagine someone smart, someone like you.
-Movies are boring you.
-You know the patterns already.
+Imagine being yourself.
+You’re watching a movie.
+But you know the patterns already.
 The hero is bullet proof.
 He always gets the woman.
-The chased victim will panic, run into the wrong direction and stumble.
-Ghosts exist, but nobody acknowledges the implications.
+The chased victim will panic, run into the wrong direction and stumble over her own feet because she’s blonde.
+Ghosts exist, but nobody acknowledges the huge implications.

 There is is another way to tell stories.
 Create a world.
 Place characters in it, and give them real challenges.
 See which ones make it and which ones don’t.
 Think about what they would do – what you would do in their place, if you were them.